Doraemon Story of Seasons: Release

-After planting a mysterious seed found by Nobita, Doraemon and friends are transported to another world, into a place called Shizen Town.
-During the process, Doraemon lost most of his secret gadgets that will help them to return.
-In the end, they decided to stay in Shizen Town while trying to find a way to get back to their original world.
-Lunch, a Shizen Town resident, lends Nobita a farm in town for him to stay.

 Reception

 Doraemon Story of Seasons received "mixed or average" reviews for PlayStation 4 and "generally favorable" reviews for the Switch.

 IGN heavily criticized the game for feeling like work, describing its gameplay as tedious and antiquated and its dialogue as "...time-consuming, meandering, and weird", while praising the game's world for looking "like a page ripped from a child's storybook".
 Nintendo Life praised the game's simplicity and repetitiveness for being rewarding and described its art style as "gorgeous" while criticizing its slow pace and reliance on grinding in order to progress.
 Nintendo World Report praised the gameplay and its accessibility while criticizing choppiness present in the graphics and the overwhelming amount of text in the game.